-There are several competitions in the London Region, Kent County and South East Region that club members can enter in addition to Open competitions around the country and friendlies with other clubs that we arrange from time to time.
+There are several competitions in the London Region, Kent County and South East Region that club members can enter in addition to Open competitions around the country.
+We also have friendlies with other clubs that we arrange from time to time.

 If you get enough points from Open comps then you may qualify for international events as members of the British Team!

 All competitions will require you to have membership of British Fencing for insurance reasons.
 Membership covers you for public liability (injuring others) and personal accident (injury to yourself) up to several million pounds so it is worth getting.

 Membership also entitles you to vote at BF AGMs and you receive The Sword magazine online 4 times a year